 - Some glucose monitors allow testing on the arm or another, less sensitive area of the body.
 Rapid changes in blood sugar may not present accurately in less sensitive areas.
 The finger is usually best when monitoring for rapid changes in blood sugar.

 - When testing on the finger, use the side of the finger, and test different fingers on each occasion.
-Most lancets allow the user to set how deep they penetrate the skin.
-People with thicker or drier skin should set the penetration higher.

 - Note and record the blood glucose reading following each test.